devaspot/cup/README.md

 * N2O DTL/SPA Application
 * Static HTML Generation
-* Static JSON Generation with REST transformation
+* Static JSON Generation
+* Dynamic REST
+* Dynamic DTL
 * Active Reloading
 * Built-in Web Server

+You could keep static JSON files and dynamic REST endpoint (which is able to add/remove interviews) booth at the same time or you can you inly one of them.
+Same with static HTML and dynamic DTL page generation.

 Prerequisites
 -------------